A WARNING ABOUT BUYING LOOSE GEMSTONES

-Unfortunately, we are seeing far too many of our fine military personnel being taking in by these scams.
-At Sell-My-Diamonds, where we purchase antique and estate jewelry, diamonds, rings, and high quality watches from consumers, we are approached several times a week with an offer to sell us loose gemstones purchased overseas.
-The hope of riches quickly fades to sadness on the faces of our honorable men and women in uniform.
-We are writing this article in hopes of warning the members of our military to avoid this financial trap.
+At Sell-My-Diamonds /Joden World Resources, where we purchase antique and estate jewelry, diamonds, rings, and high quality watches from consumers, we are approached several times a week with an offer to sell us loose gemstones purchased overseas.
+We are writing this article in hopes of warning individuals so that they might avoid this financial trap.

 The second problem is the actual value of the stones.
 While the good news is that the gemstones are indeed real gems, the price being paid, at what seems to be a discount, is actually the retail sales value in the USA.
 In other words, anyone could buy these loose or uncut stones in the United States for the same price paid in Afghanistan.
-There is no deal, no bargain, and no way to get rich quickly from these overseas purchases.
-Too many of our service men and women are being taken in by these overseas scams.
+They are not a bargain and not a way to get rich quickly.
+Too many people, namely our service men and women are being taken in by these overseas scams.
 It saddens us to realize these fine men and women are being taken while they are risking their lives to protect us all.

 We feel a responsibility to the general public to share this knowledge in hopes of preventing what we have been seeing so much of in the recent years.
 It would be very beneficial for anyone considering buying gemstones from overseas to proceed with extreme caution or preferably, not to consider it at all.